brinkmanlab/galaxy-container/README.md

 recommended to create your own deployment recipe using the terraform modules provided in `./desinations`.
 Terraform is the deployment manager software used for all deployment destinations.

+The deployment can be further customized including installing tools using the [Galaxy Terraform Provider](https://registry.terraform.io/providers/brinkmanlab/galaxy/latest/docs)

 To install terraform, check that your systems package manager provides it or download it from [here](https://www.terraform.io/downloads.html).

 ## Run local